chausme/docker-compose-wordpress/README.md

 # docker-compose-wordpress

-🐳 Very simple Docker Compose workflow for local WordPress development on Windows with WSL2. \*uses latest Docker base images so could be potentially unstable in very rare cases
+🐳 Very simple Docker Compose workflow for local WordPress development on Windows with WSL2

 ## Overview